Grad shape

 Tracking Traversed Path:

 Now let’s see how we can return the path that gave us the target sum.
 Basically what we will have to do is kind of State Management at Node level.
 By ‘state’ I mean the state of the path which led us to the current node.
 At every node we visit, we store and keep track of the path traversed.
 So say in a tree if I am now at NodeA, I will store the full path traversed till now including NodeA.
 And it will be true for every node we visit.
 Since we know the path till NodeA, if we visit the left child of NodeA, say NodeB, we just retrieve the path traversed till NodeA and add its left child to it, and voila! we got the path traversed till NodeB.
 For iterative approach this means we would need a stack just to store the full path traversed so far including the current node we are at.
 Let’s see how we can achieve that by extending the above code.
-Keep an eye on the code in bold, added to track the path.
+Keep an eye on the line of code marked with "---->", added to track the path.

 Iterative Preorder: